 Due to frequent volcanic activity, around 90% of Kilauea consists of lava flows that are less than 1,100 years old.
 In addition, 70% of the surface is under 600 years old.
 The eruption that started in 1983 and ended in 2018 was in the East Rift Zone.
 In total, estimates place the destruction caused by lava flows at over 600 homes on the Big Island.
 Lava flowing to the ocean also added new coastline to the island.

 Kilauea is a prime example of an active shield volcano made of basalt lava that also has the characteristic shield shape.
 The youngest on the island, it is the most active volcano in the world.

 Since volcanic activity ceased in 2018, the shield volcano has not been erupting.
 When the summit collapsed, the amount of Earth that fell was equal to about 300,000 Olympic-sized swimming pools!

 However, despite there not being anymore visible lava, Kilauea is still active.
 No one knows when the next eruption will happen, but scientists believe that Mauna Loa may be next!

 Interested in Seeing Hawaiian Volcanoes?

 If you love learning about the volcanoes of Hawaii, you won’t want to miss our Doors Off Helicopter Tour.
-Visitors can experience the Kilauea lava from hundreds of feet above the ground through the open doors of a helicopter.
-Because it’s been erupting for more than 30 years, you’ll be able to see lava flowing from Kilauea’s open vents.
+Visitors can experience the Kilauea aftermath from hundreds of feet above the ground through the open doors of a helicopter.
+Because Kilauea had over 30 years straight of activity, you’ll be able to see how lava flows have shaped the coastline and landscape.
 On this fun-filled tour, you’ll also fly over rain forest and gaze over Mauna Loa’s vistas.